Search

 How many levels of inspection does the NFPA 211 detail?

 Level 1 chimney inspection includes a visual inspection of the interior and exterior of your fireplace and chimney.
-This should be conducted at least once per year, even if there aren’t any issues.
+This should be conducted at least once yearly, even if there aren’t any issues.

-Level 2 chimney inspection includes everything in a level 1 inspection and also includes various chimney clearances and inspection of parts of the chimney that are difficult to inspect in a level 1 inspection.
+Level 2 inspection includes everything in a level 1 inspection.
+Also, it includes various chimney clearances and inspection of parts of the chimney that are difficult to inspect in a level 1 inspection.

 What is the difference between level 1 and level 2 chimney inspection?